Ref vs Out in C#

 So, the second important point that you need to keep in mind is that initializing the ref parameter is mandatory before passing such variables to the method while initializing the out-parameter variables is optional in C#.

-You need to use ref when you want to pass some value to the function and you expect the values to be modified by the function and give you back.
+You need to use the ref parameters when you want to pass some values to the function and you expect the values to be modified or updated by the function and give you back.
 To understand this better, please have a look at the below example.
 Here, we have one function called AddTen.
 This function takes one integer parameter and increments its value by 10.
-So, in situations like this, you need to use ref.
+So, in situations like this, you need to use the ref parameter.
 So, you are passing some value and you expect that value to be modified by the function.

 using System;